nmeum/zig-riscv-embedded/README.md

 	$ qemu-system-riscv32 -M sifive_e -nographic -kernel zig-cache/bin/main \
 		-serial file:/tmp/out -serial pipe:/tmp/input

-This will create a output file for UART1 in `/tmp/out` which can be read using `tail -f /tmp/out`.
+This will create an output file for UART0 in `/tmp/out` which can be read using `tail -f /tmp/out`.
 Additionally, it will create a named pipe in `/tmp/input`.
-[Slipmux][slipmux] CoAP frames can be written to this named pipe and will afterwards be parsed by the Zig application code.
-For this purpose, a proxy is available in the `./coap-slip` subdirectory.
+Slipmux CoAP frames can be written to this named pipe and will afterwards be parsed by the Zig application code.
+For converting CoAP packets to Slipmux frames, a proxy is available in the `./coap-slip` subdirectory.
 The proxy is written in [Go][golang web] and can be compiled as follows:

 	$ cd coap-slip && go build -trimpath